The next ten years will radically change freight transport by road. Where they still exist, drivers will take on entirely new roles.

 A large percentage of professional drivers will retire in the coming years.
 The industry already has a shortage of around 45,000 drivers, and this number is expected to more than quadruple in the next ten years.
 Discussions about the future security of the driving profession are likely to lead to uncertainty among young drivers and even exacerbate the driver shortage.
 Against this background, automation could be an effective tool for counteracting the driver shortage.
 However, it can be assumed that the driver shortage and rationalization effects due to automation will overlap at a point in time X, and with a broad introduction of Level 5 vehicles, job losses are imminent or drivers will have to take on other, possibly completely new tasks.
 But which ones could they be?
 Possible answers are offered by these three conceivable scenarios for the year 2029, each with different requirement profiles.
 The scenarios are not so much an ‘either-or’ as a ‘both-and’.
 They can be intertwined in parallel or in chronological sequence.

-Changes the law does not we must continue to be a driver on board in case of emergency intervene and take over the vehicle.
-In fact, the driver but almost 100 percent of his time with other tasks such as communication with customers, data maintenance (digital shipping documents, logs, etc.), the Monitoring the condition of the cargo and the maintenance of the vehicle spend.
-The control of 3D printing processes on board is also included in its Jurisdiction.
-A lower stress level and a more versatile job profile will increase the attractiveness of the profession.
+If the law does not change, there will still have to be a driver on board to be able to intervene and take over the vehicle in an emergency.
+In reality, however, the driver will spend almost 100 percent of his time on other tasks such as communicating with customers, maintaining data (digital freight documents, logs, etc.), monitoring the condition of the load and maintaining the vehicle.
+He will also be responsible for controlling 3D printing processes on board.
+Lower stress levels and a more varied job profile will make the profession more attractive.

-Due to the further progress Globalization and booming Internet trade will further increase the transport of goods. rise sharply.
-While the transport of goods on long-distance routes is completely will be automated, the need for drivers in inner-city traffic will increase. area (last mile) and between production and transshipment centers and the major logistics hubs may continue to grow strongly, as the law here is increasingly nor a driver might be prescribed or other process requirements make a driver necessary.
-Due to the locally limited area of application and increasing wages, the profession will become more attractive.
-Drivers here become more involved in a service role come, as they will often be the only face that customers from internet retailers will see…
+As globalization continues to advance and e-commerce booms, the transport of goods will continue to rise sharply.
+While the transportation of goods over long distances will be fully automated, the need for drivers in inner-city areas (last mile) and between production and transshipment sites and the major logistics hubs may continue to rise sharply, as a driver may still be required by law or other process requirements may make a driver necessary.
+The profession will become more attractive due to the locally limited area of operation and rising wages.
+Drivers will take on more of a service role here, as they will often be the only face that customers of online retailers will see.

-To varying extents, all scenarios assume a realignment of the driving profession.
-As in all industries, the Digitalization and automation Qualifications according to requirements and jobs partly in new professions that are not even imaginable today. are shifting.
-The longer the time horizon that is considered, the more more radical is to think of this transformation.
+All scenarios require a reorientation of the driving profession to varying degrees.
+As in all industries, digitalization and automation will cause qualifications to adapt to requirements and jobs to shift in part to new professions that are not even conceivable today.
+The longer the time horizon considered, the more radical this transformation will be.

 ► Free video crash course THE FUTURE OF YOUR BUSINESS